 Cost: Starting $600 per night.

-Top Tips for Visiting San Diego in 1 Day
+Top Tips for Your San Diego One Day Itinerary

 Here are some tips for visiting San Diego:

 - Pack a sweater.
 This sounds silly, as Southern California is pretty warm, but definitely, be prepared for chillier evenings throughout the year.
-I love this sweater I put over most outfits.
+I love this sweater to put over most outfits.

 - If you’re traveling a long distance to San Diego, and especially if this is an international trip for you, I suggest travel insurance.
 We go with World Nomads for its simplicity and great coverage plans.
 We don’t travel internationally without it.